CraftomeCJ/learningJournal/May2022/learningJournal20220513.md

 **Questions/Reflections of the day?**

 - [] Think about my activities last week as well as what I have planned for today and the week that follows?
 The person I like to be, or the person I see myself as -- how closely do my actions actually correspond to him or her?
 What fire am I fueling?
 Which person am I becoming? <br/>
-- [] What food have you never eaten but would really like to try? <br/>
+- [] What food have I never eaten but would really like to try? <br/>

 <p align="center">(<a href="#top">back to top</a>)</p>